NYPL/digital-collections/README.md

 ### Versioning system:
 MAJOR: all of the Phases are complete
-MINOR: phase, set of features required to meet the mvp of a Phase as defined in the Product Brief.
+MINOR: phase, set of features required to meet the mvp of a Phase as defined in the Product Brief or TAD.
 PATCH: feature or hotfix that supports a component or section of the mvp of a Phase

 Format: MAJOR.MINOR.PATCH